 Media coverage is a smart tactic, and it works well when you are selling services.
 Sometimes, it is difficult for new entrepreneurs to convince their prospects that their service or product works.
 In some cases, customers are under the impression that the product/service seller is a fake.
 Mentioning media coverage is a massive rescuer for such entrepreneurs, and a way to gain trust from their customers.

 In the end, you can see that these tactics can be tremendously useful for businesses to sell their products and services.
 People feel the temptation to do what others are doing.
 They borrow trust from their peers, loved ones, and friends.
 If you feel the urge to eat something and you see two burger stalls – one with no customers and the other one with a dozen of customers – you will feel tempted to try out the one with lots of customers.
 In your mind, you will automatically decide that the burger with lots of customers asking for it is better than the one that no one is eating.
 The online social proofs work for businesses in the same way.

-The above-mentioned social proof tricks (text reviews, video testimonials and ratings) can be implemented automatically and thoroughly with the help of Trust, the testimonial & rating platform.
+The above-mentioned social proof tricks (text reviews, video testimonials and reviews) can be implemented automatically and thoroughly with the help of Trust, the video testimonial platform.
 Give it a try and unlock the full power of social proof!